 Maryam Salman – Core Team Member

 Maryam has been instrumental in taking LEARN forward and her contribution to the network in a very short span of time has been most valuable.
 She was the co-organizer of the recent Violence Against Women Conference by LEARN in association with UN Women Pakistan.
 She has also contributed to our Law Students Meet and is working on the 'Equality is a State of Mind' project under LEARN.
 She has also helped conduct our roundtable discussion on 'Understanding Harassment' at the Lahore High Court in 2018.
 LEARN benefits immensely from her input and dedication to this network.
-She is now our core team member.

 Maria Chaudhry – Core Team Member